JohnGiorgi/seq2rel-ds/README.md

 > Note, you have to include `main` because [`typer`](https://typer.tiangolo.com/) does not support default commands.

-This will create the preprocessed `tsv` files under the specificed output directory, e.g.
+This will create the preprocessed `tsv` files under the specified output directory, e.g.

 ```
 cdr
- ┣ test.tsv
  ┣ train.tsv
+ ┣ valid.tsv
- ┗ valid.tsv
+ ┗ test.tsv
 ```

 which can then be used to train a [`seq2rel`](https://github.com/JohnGiorgi/seq2rel) model.